touying-typ/touying/src/utils.typ

 /// Display the current heading number on the page.
 ///
-/// - `level` is the level of the heading.
+/// - level (int, auto): The level of the heading.
 If `level` is `auto`, it will return the last heading on or before the current page.
 If `level` is a number, it will return the last heading on or before the current page with the same level.
 ///
-/// - `numbering` is the numbering of the heading.
+/// - numbering (string, auto): The numbering of the heading.
 If `numbering` is `auto`, it will use the numbering of the heading.
 If `numbering` is a string, it will use the string as the numbering.
 ///
-/// - `hierachical` is a boolean value to indicate whether to return the heading hierachically.
-If `hierachical` is `true`, it will return the last heading according to the hierachical structure.
+/// - hierachical (boolean): A value to indicate whether to return the heading hierarchically.
+If `hierachical` is `true`, it will return the last heading according to the hierarchical structure.
 If `hierachical` is `false`, it will return the last heading on or before the current page with the same level.
 ///
-/// - `depth` is the maximum depth of the heading to search.
+/// - depth (int): The maximum depth of the heading to search.
 Usually, it should be set as slide-level.
 #let display-current-heading-number(level: auto, numbering: auto, hierachical: true, depth: 9999) = (
   context {
     let current-heading = current-heading(level: level, hierachical: hierachical, depth: depth)